harnonlabs/core-services.en/help/interface/faq.md

 Admin Console administrators can grant access to users.
 Users are sent emails with sign-in instructions.

-You might need to [Contact Adobe Support](https://experienceleague.adobe.com/?support-solution=General#support) to verify that your company has been fully provisioned.
+You might have to [Contact Adobe Support](https://experienceleague.adobe.com/?support-solution=General#support) to verify that your company has been fully provisioned.

 ## Where can a user go to manage account linking?

-Some users might need to link their application (Analytics) account to the Adobe ID or Enterprise ID.
+Some users might be required to link their application (Analytics) account to the Adobe ID or Enterprise ID.

 See [Link an application account to an Adobe ID](organizations.md#task_FD389E78640848919E247AC5E95B8369).